danth/stylix/README.md

 ### Automatic color schemes

-If you only set a wallpaper, Stylix will use a homemade [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) to choose a color scheme based on it.
-The quality of the generated palettes can vary - but more colorful images tend to have better results.
+If you only set a wallpaper, Stylix will use a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) to choose a color scheme based on it.
+The quality of these automatically generated schemes can vary, but more colorful images tend to have better results.

 You can force a light or dark theme using the polarity option: